SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

         In case of success, the encounter data is returned.
         In case of pending operation, the result will be sent later.

-.. py:function:: update(personID, encounterID, galleryID, biographicData, contextualData, biometricData, callback, transactionID, options)
+.. py:function:: updateEncounter(personID, encounterID, galleryID, biographicData, contextualData, biometricData, callback, transactionID, options)
     :noindex:

     Update an encounter.